 But P&G stuck at it.
 They had a potential business case on their hands: a highly marketable product proved difficult to market.
 What was going wrong?
-Working the business case from beginning to end might provide the answer.
+Working on the business case from beginning to end provided the answer.

 After some focus group testing, P&G found out that few consumers recognized the nasty odors they were used to.
 Instead, they learned to use a different business case for Febreze: it was a cleaning product now, a way to make the house smell nice when the floors are vacuumed and the counters are wiped clean.
 They gave it its own pleasant smell and fashioned it into a cleaning product.
 And because it worked so well, so did the campaign.